2026 Platform Comparison

 Looking for an Alternative to Both BYKKO and Go X?

-Levy Fleets offers a turnkey fleet management solution with flexible pricing — revenue share (20% of GMV), per-vehicle ($25/mo), or self-managed — and the same full feature set on every plan.
+Levy Fleets offers a turnkey fleet management solution with flexible pricing — revenue share (20% of GMV (15% at 100-249 vehicles, annual terms)), per-vehicle ($14/mo for 100-249 vehicles), or self-managed — and the same full feature set on every plan.
 No tiered feature gates, no minimum fleet sizes, and US-based 24/7 support included.

 3